A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice: Fluid Relaxation Approximation

+In general, however, the optimal solution $\matc^{\operatorname{OPT}}$ may be fractional and forcing $\matc$ to be integer-valued might not be a good approximation to \eqref{OPT-matc}.
+For example, consider one product and two customer types.
+Suppose the optimal solution to \eqref{OPT-matc} is $\vecc^{\operatorname{OPT}}=(1)$, with $C^{\operatorname{OPT}}_{1,1}=0.7$ and $C^{\operatorname{OPT}}_{2,1}=0.3$.
+This means that the LP assigns $0.3$ units to type $1$ and $0.7$ units to type $2$.
+However, if we restrict the solution to integer-valued allocations, we only consider the marginal benefit of allocating $1$ whole unit to type $1$ or one whole unit to type $2$.
+Neither may exceed the threshold $\tau$ set in the threshold-based approach, resulting in no items being added to the inventory.
+To address this issue, we propose a novel threshold-based algorithm that allows for fractional allocation among customer types.
+Given a threshold $\tau$, our algorithm is described below.
+To select the appropriate value of $\tau$, we try a geometric series of values; see Appendix \ref{app:cdlp-m-T-alg} for detailed explanation. \begingroup \SetAlgoNoEnd \SetAlgoNoLine

-Like the standard threshold-based augmentation algorithm for SO functions, now we still iterate over items in the descending order of prices.
-However, we now calculate the maximum marginal benefit each item can give considering fractional allocation to different customer types.
-In line \ref{line:m-4} of the algorithm above, we calculate the optimal allocation of product $i$ that gives the maximum marginal benefit.
-Here $Z_{k,i}$ represents the number of units of product $i$ allocated to customer type $k$ and $\matz^*$ denotes the optimal allocation.
-If the maximum benefit exceeds $\tau$, we include one more unit product $i$ in the inventory vector $\vecc$ and also update $\matc$ based on the optimal allocation of this item.
-Consider the previous example that $\vecc^{\text{OPT}}=(1)$, $C^{\text{OPT}}_{11}=0.7$, $C^{\text{OPT}}_{21}=0.3$.
-In this new algorithm, we first calculate this item's optimal allocation, which is $\matz^*=(0.7, 0.3)$.
-If $\hat{f}(\matz^*)\ge \tau$, we set $\vecc=(1)$ and $\matc=(0.7, 0.3)$.
-When we select the right value of $\tau$, $\hat{f}(\matz^*)\ge \tau$.
-So the new algorithm will output the optimal solution.
-A straightforward linear program can be used to obtain $\matz^*$, and we further show this can be done in $O(mn\log(mn))$ time in Appendix \ref{app:acc}.
-Note in this algorithm, we iterate over all items in the expanded ground set, which may be time-consuming when the size of the expanded ground set is large since we create $Tm$ copies of each product.
-We show that we just need to iterate over different products; see Section \ref{sec:comb} for details.
+\endgroup When examining each item, unlike the standard threshold-based augmentation algorithms for SO functions, which calculate the marginal benefit of adding whole units, our algorithm computes the optimal fractional allocation of each product across customer types that maximizes the marginal benefit.
+This step is in Line \ref{line:m-4} of the algorithm above.
+We use $\matz^*$ to denote the optimal allocation of product $i$, where $Z_{k,i}$ represents the number of units of product $i$ allocated to customer type $k$, If the maximum benefit exceeds $\tau$, we include one more unit product $i$ in the inventory vector $\vecc$ and update $\matc$ based on the optimal allocation of this item.
+There is a simple LP to compute $\matz^*$.
+In fact, we show that this can be done in $O(mn\log(mn))$ time (see Appendix \ref{app:acc}).